1 dead, 1 critical in East Memphis shooting

 MEMPHIS, Tenn. — One man is dead, and another is in critical condition following a shooting in East Memphis Monday.

-One man was fund and pronounced dead on the scene.
+One man was found and pronounced dead on the scene.
 Another man was taken to Regional One Hospital in critical condition.

 📧 Sign up for WREG newsletters and have the latest top stories sent right to your inbox.